Thomas Boleyn, 1st Earl of Wiltshire: Titles obtained

 Boleyn's claims to the Earldom of Wiltshire also depended upon his Irish relatives.
 This time, he had to go back to his maternal great-grandfather, James Butler, 4th Earl of Ormond, to establish a claim.
 While James Butler was indeed the 1st Earl of Wiltshire (of the third creation), on 1 May 1461 he lost his titles and his life when he was executed by the victorious Yorkists.
 The title was subsequently revived (in fourth and fifth creations) and bestowed on people unrelated to the Butlers of Ormond.
 This did not prevent the creation of the earldom for the 6th time.
 On 8 December 1529 Thomas Boleyn, Viscount Rochford, was created Earl of Wiltshire and Earl of Ormond.

 Also on 8 December 1529, the Earl of Wiltshire's only surviving son, George, was granted the courtesy title of Viscount Rochford.
 His title of Viscount, although initially a courtesy title, ceased to be a mere courtesy title sometime before 13 July 1530.
 On 17 May 1536, Lord Rochford was executed for treason, and all his titles were forfeited.
 His widow, Jane, Viscountess Rochford, however, continued to use the title after her husband's death.
 Lady Rochford was herself attainted for treason and beheaded at Tower Green (not Tower Hill) within the Tower of London on 13 February 1542 with Henry VIII's fifth wife, Queen Catherine Howard.

 Boleyn was appointed Lord Privy Seal in 1530.
 In 1532, his daughter Anne was granted a peerage, being created Marquess of Pembroke in her own right, before marrying Henry the following year and becoming queen consort.
+During his daughter's reign, Boleyn held immense power in the court, but Anne failed to give Henry a son, and instead had a daughter called Elizabeth and two miscarriages.
+Boleyn's other daughter Mary married a soldier called William Stafford in 1534, that created a family scandal leading to her banishment from court.

 Boleyn acquiesced in Anne's judicial execution and that of her brother Lord Rochford when Henry discarded her in favour of his third wife, Queen Jane Seymour.
+He served on the jury of four of the men that were accused of having adultery with his daughter, but was spared of judging his children at their trials.

 At this point Boleyn was replaced as Lord Privy Seal and left in disgrace until his death a few years later.
 He suffered a final indignity when the claims of Piers Butler to the Earldom of Ormond were recognized and he again became Earl of Ormond from 22 January 1538.
-There were two earls of Ormond in the Kingdom until his death on 12 March 1539.
+There were two earls of Ormond in the Kingdom until his death on 12 March 1539, less than a year after his wife Elizabeth Boleyn.